-Mark has practised law since 1995, and became a partner at Harmans in 2002.
+Mark has practised law since 1995, and became a partner at Harmans in 2002 and is currently the Managing partner of the firm.
 He leads a large commercial and property team, specialising in franchising, hospitality, rural law, property matters and asset protection.

 He has been an elected member of the Executive Committee of the New Zealand Law Society’s Property Law Section since 2015.
 He currently serves as the deputy chair of that committee, which is seen as being at the forefront of all matters relating to property law in New Zealand, and he is an Accredited Property Specialist.
 Mark also has a specialist interest in commercial and business matters with a particular focus on franchising.
 He is convenor of the Canterbury committee of the Franchise Association of New Zealand (“FANZ”) and he regularly writes for a specialist franchise magazine.
 He has also been appointed as a specialist scrutineer of franchise documents by FANZ to ensure that member’s documents comply with all its compulsory rules and procedures.